DeMoorJasper/swc-wasm/README.md

 ## Results

 These are the results of running 3 tests: small, medium and large code snippets.
 Ran these tests 10 times each to allow javascript to do some optimizations.
-Changing the optimizations in `cargo.toml` have very little effect on performance, only real difference is speed.
+Changing the optimizations in `cargo.toml` have very little effect on performance, only real difference is speed. (also tried `wee_alloc` without any success)

 | Description                   | SWC (wasm) | SWC (napi) | @babel/standalone |
 | ----------------------------- | :--------: | ---------: | ----------------: |